 Since aviation activity is highly susceptible to fluctuations in economic conditions and industry trends, identifying recommended facility improvements based solely on specific years can be a challenge.
 The timeline associated with the preferred forecast is representative of the anticipated timing of demand (in 5-year increments - 2023, 2028, 2033, and 2038).
-The actual timing of demand can vary; therefore, Planning Activity Levels (PALs), rather than calendar years, were established.

-The PALs represent the activity levels believed to trigger the need for additional capacity or other development at the Airport, thus identifying significant demand thresholds for implementing recommended facility improvements and providing the Norfolk Airport Authority (NAA) with the flexibility to advance or slow the rate of development in response to actualized demand.
-In other words, if the preferred forecast proves conservative (i.e. the high growth forecast scenarios is realized because of successful airport marketing and route development initiatives, etc.), some recommended improvements may be advanced in schedule.
+The actual timing of demand can vary; therefore, Planning Activity Levels (PALs), rather than calendar years, were established to identify significant demand thresholds for facility enhancement projects.
+Disassociating the predetermined timeline from the recommended facility improvements provides the Norfolk Airport Authority (NAA) with the flexibility to advance or slow the rate of development in response to actualized demand.
+If the preferred forecast proves conservative (i.e. the high growth forecast scenarios is realized because of successful airport marketing and route development initiatives, etc.), some recommended improvements may be advanced in schedule.
 In contrast, if demand occurs at a rate that is slower than the preferred forecast projects, the improvements should be deferred accordingly.
 As actual activity levels approach a PAL and trigger the need for a facility improvement, sufficient lead time for planning, design, and construction must be also given to ensure that the facilities are available for the impending demand.